 I put my foot down (conveniently INTO a running shoe, so that’s a good sign) and decided right then and there I’d re-commit to making myself healthier (physically, mentally, and financially), interact with my community more, and make some friends along the way.
 I missed being able to contribute and donate time or money to those in need; unfortunately my budget hasn’t allowed for that in some time.

 I’m also re-learning about the basic rules of my fave sports, namely football and basketball.
 I’d love to be knowledgeable to participate in conversations and game gatherings with other fans.
-My sports bar job has reignited my interest and I love the little bits I’ve learned so far.
+My old sports bar job has reignited my interest and I love the little bits I’ve learned so far.
 I went down the rabbit hole of learning from content creators online and it’s so much fun watching the discussions.
 Perhaps when the seasons start, I’ll have the chance to participate too on here.

 In the meantime, thanks for coming along with me on my journey to a healthier me.
 It’s gonna be painful and funny along the way, because even when I’m feeling less than stellar, I just HAVE to find something to laugh about.